Let Me Be Your Valentine

-"Let Me be Your Valentine" is a song by German hard dance band Scooter, released on 29 February 1996 by label Club Tools as the second single from their second album, Our Happy Hardcore (1996).
-Its accompanying music video was directed by Russell Curtis.
+"Let Me be Your Valentine" is a song by German hard dance band Scooter, released on 29 February 1996, by label Club Tools, as the second single from their second album, Our Happy Hardcore (1996).
+The song is both written and produced by the band.
+It became a top-10 hit in Austria, a top-20 hit in Germany and Ireland, and a top-30 hit in Switzerland.
+The accompanying music video was directed by Russell Curtis and filmed in London, the UK.